-For students in General Science, to be considered for promotion 12 of the 15 additional science credits must prepare the student to take required upper-level courses in at least two general science subject areas.
-Similarly, students in the Combined Major in Science must have completed 12 credits of STAT 200 and/or package prerequisites preparing them to take upper-level credits in at least two packages.
-Normally those science credits will be in courses numbered 200 or above.
+For students in General Science, to be considered for promotion 12 second-year science credits numbered 200 or above must prepare the student to take required upper-level courses in at least two general science subject areas.
+Students in the Combined Major in Science must have completed at least 12 credits of STAT 200 and/or package prerequisites preparing them to take upper-level credits in at least two packages.
+Normally those credits will be in courses numbered 200 or above.

 Students must meet the minimum requirements for promotion to third year in a B.Sc. specialization within a maximum of 78 credits of coursework attempted or be required to withdraw from the Faculty.